o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 The information model defines a hierarchical classification scheme for packet discards, which captures where in a device the discards are accounted (component), in which direction they were flowing (direction), whether they were successfully processed or discarded (type), what protocol layer they belong to (layer), and the specific reason for any discards (sub-types).
 This organisation enables both high-level monitoring of total discards and more detailed triage to map to mitigation actions.

-A complete classification path follows the pattern: component/direction/type/layer/sub-type/sub-sub-type/.../metric.
-Appendix B illustrates where these discards typically occur in a network device.
+A complete classification path follows the pattern: component/direction/type/layer/sub-type/sub-sub-type/.../metric. {{wheredropped}} illustrates where these discards typically occur in a network device.
 The elements of the tree are defined as follows:

 - Component:
   - interface: discards of traffic to or from a specific network interface.